ADP Pro v3 Luminosity Mask Panels

-ADP Pro v3 has taken the concepts of selecting, modifying, and using Luminosity Masks to a new level.
+ADP Pro v3 has taken the concepts of selecting, modifying, and using Luminosity Mask Panels to a new level.
 With a simple compact interface, you have access to 15 in-built panels at the press of a button from the main panel.
-We’ve significantly improved the creation of Luminosity Masks with easy to use mask adjustment tools and visual interfaces.
+We’ve significantly improved the creation of masks with easy to use mask adjustment tools and visual interfaces.
 In addition to all the powerful methods of Luminosity Mask creation we’ve included many additional tools for image processing.

 We’ve added many new features into ADP Pro v3, while keeping all of the functionality of our previous panel.
-Below is a brief list of the new tools built into the panel, followed by an image and description of each of the panels built in.
+Below is a brief list of the new tools built into the luminosity mask panels, followed by an image and description of each of the panels built in.

 New Functions and Features in ADP Pro v3